 This process of filtering information has a surprising resemblance to the home decluttering method championed by expert organizer Marie Kondo.
 She recommends clearing your living space of clutter by holding one object at a time in your hands, asking yourself if it sparks joy — and tossing out anything that doesn’t.
 For your resume, the equivalent question could be: “Does this spark relevance?”
 In other words, does the detail describe an activity you’ve done similar to the activities you’ll do in your next job?

 Kondo’s approach resonates with resume variability because two different people can follow the exact same procedure yet arrive at completely different results.
 Does a resume have to be one page?
-It’s acceptable if a resume reaches two pages, or even three, as long as all the information is truly relevant to the person’s job search.
+Many mid-career professionals find that a two-page resume works well to display their experience.
+If your resume exceeds two pages, reassess whether every detail adds value.
+If you need to go onto the second page, consider tightening up your formatting or eliminating redundant details.
+Rather than ending up with a lot of empty space on the second page, adjust your layout accordingly.
+It’s acceptable if a resume reaches two or three pages, as long as all the information is relevant to the person’s job search.

 One-page resume example: